I'M THE LONELY DIPLOMAT

 I want to let my light shine brightly, uncovered and uncluttered by needless stuff.
 I’m embracing minimalism.
 It not only has practical lifestyle advantages for a diplomat who moves houses every three years, it’s forcing me to critically assess my place in the modern consumer society.
 The idea of using only what’s needed and embracing simplicity appeals to me deeply.
 It’s awakening an environmental consciousness that I’m eager to explore.
 This won’t have me living in a cave on a remote hillside; rather living well within my means, being aware that my actions and decisions have consequences and leaving more time and energy for what’s important: me, my family and friends and making a positive contribution to the world.

-You need help as you work to reconnect
+We need help as we work to reconnect

 We can't go through the process of reconnecting with ourselves and the world around us alone.
 Trust me, I tried.
 I read all the books.
 I searched the internet.
 There's no magic solution.
 We must dig deep, get brave and ask for help.

-What better person from whom to get that help and perspective to lead your diplomatic life than someone who's lived it?
+Who better to provide that help and perspective to lead your diplomatic life than someone who's lived it?

 WHERE TO NEXT?